treatmesubj/Thesaurus_Rex/README.md

 python -m thesr.thesr [-h] [--word WORD] [--define | --antonyms | --verbose]
 ```

-If you call `thesr` without a word argument, it'll fetch a random word from Webster's recent words of the day and fetch its synonyms & antonyms

-Common English phrases can be defined and return synonyms as well.
-Pass the hyphenated phrase as an argument to thesr like so: `thesr tongue-and-cheek -d` or `thesr dime-a-dozen`.
+Common English phrases such as `toungue-and-cheek` or `dime-a-dozen` can be defined and return synonyms as well.
 Webster seems to have sufficient documentation for common idioms and phrases while Thesaurus.com does too, but to a lesser extent.

 An argument that yields neither synonyms nor a definition is likely misspelled and will return a list of potentially intended words.